 Seal your handprint ornament with Mod Podge.
 I used regular Gloss on the reindeer and the Santa, but I used Mod Podge Sparkle on the Christmas tree!

 After the Mod Podge has dried, add embellishments with your hot glue gun.
 Add wiggly eyes, pom pom noses, pom pom ornaments, and even cut a star out of craft foam for the tree!

 Then cut a length of baker's twine and hot glue to the back.
 One thing I did was stick the baker's twine into a hot glue dab I put on the back of the ornament, then put more hot glue on top to really secure it.
 The handprint ornaments are kind of heavy and I didn't want them falling off the tree.

-What do you think?
+What do you think of these Christmas handprints?
 Which handprint ornament is your favorite?
 I'd love to know in the comments!